josejalvarezm/cv-ai-agent/aws-blog-posts/Evolution-Series/01-fire-and-forget-edge-analytics.md

 **Before optimisation:**

-- Query processing: 12ms
+- Query processing: 1.87s (embedding + search + LLM)
 - Analytics logging: 100ms (blocking)
-- **Total response time:** 112ms
+- **Total response time:** 1.97s

-The analytics call consumed 89% of the request duration.
+The analytics call added 5% to the request duration.
 Users waited for a background operation that provided zero value to their experience.

 This wasn't acceptable.
 Edge functions exist to minimise latency.
 Analytics shouldn't compromise that goal.